voodooattack/when-ts/README.md

 Here are some abstract syntax examples for a full pseudo-language based on this pattern.
 In this theoretical language, the program itself is a state machine, variables of the `MachineState` are global variables, and all of the primitives described above are part of the language itself.

-You can read about the original idea (slightly outdated) [in this proposal](https://gist.github.com/voodooattack/ccb1d18112720a8de5be660dbb80541c).

 This is mostly pseudo-javascript with two extra `when` and `exit` keywords, and using a hypothetical decorator syntax to specify action metadata.

 The decorators are completely optional, and the currently proposed ones are: